Advanced S3QL Features¶

 within the same S3QL file system.

-The replication will not take any additional space.
+The replication will not take any additional space for the file contents.
+Metadata usage will increase proportional to the amount of directory entries and inodes.
 Only if one of directories is modified later on, the modified data will take additional storage space.

 s3qlcp